lguez/Max_diff_nc/docs/installation.md

         make install

-You do not need to keep the downloaded directory `Max_diff_nc` after installation.
+You do not need to keep the downloaded directory `Max_diff_nc` (nor the build directory) after installation.
 Note that the installation process also installs a Fortran executable file, `max_diff_nc`, in `$CMAKE_INSTALL_PREFIX/libexec`.
 Do not remove this file.

 ## Advanced instructions

-1. You can choose any name and any location for the build directory.
+- You can choose any name and any location for the build directory.
 You have to refer to the source directory when you run cmake from the build directory: